andy-byers/paw/README.md

 ```

 ### Sum types
-> TODO: the example below is wrong.
-Expr has infinite size, need indirection
 Sum types in Paw consist of tagged unions created by an `enum` definition.
 Conceptually, an enum is an object that takes the value of one of its variants depending on the value of the discriminant field.
 In the example below, an instance of `Expr` must contain space for an integer large enough to distinguish 3 variants, as well as space for the largest of the possible variants (`Expr::Add` here).